-- A bus stop, or access to a bus stop in close proximity, with shelter and real time passenger information. - Car club spaces. - EV charging. - Secure cycle parking, including for cargo bikes, e-bikes and child carriers. - Cycle hire including for cargo bikes. - Cycle repair. - Electric cycle and electric scooter charging. - Delivery hub with parcel collection. - Access for delivery and servicing vehicles. - Clear signage and transport information. - Ideally co-located with small café or shop unless this is provided elsewhere in the Neighbourhood Centre. - The hub must be accessible for those with disabilities and designed with consideration of safety issues, lighting and obstacles.
+- A bus stop, or access to a bus stop within a short walk, with shelter and real time passenger information.

+- Multi-storey car park with public car parking space replacing the existing Haven Banks car parks, consolidated parking for new residential development north of Water Lane and parking for the school.
+The ground floor ceiling heights need to be sufficient to allow vehicles with roof mounted bicycles and kayaks to enter.

+- Car club spaces.

+- EV charging.

+- Secure cycle parking, including for cargo bikes.

+- Cycle hire including for cargo bikes.

+- Cycle repair.

+- Electric cycle and electric scooter charging.

+- Delivery hub with parcel collection.

+- Access for delivery and servicing vehicles.

+- Clear signage and transport information.

+- Small café unless this is provided elsewhere in the neighbourhood centre.

+- Potential for small commercial units.

-A10 - Secondary mobility hubs
+A07 - Secondary and tertiary mobility hubs

-Secondary mobility hubs should be located across the neighbourhood providing access to car clubs, electric vehicle charging and bike hire near where people live and work.
+Secondary and tertiary mobility hubs should be located across the neighbourhood providing access to car clubs, electric vehicle charging and bike hire near where people live and work.
 These can be combined with consolidated residential parking where suitable.
 The hubs should be: